rockiesgrizzly/Portfolio/README.md

 # Portfolio
-an app to demonstrate various iOS solutions
+an example app architected with a Clean Swift approach to demonstrate various iOS solutions